 What the extension detects

-The InPolicy browser extension runs on every page you visit, but it only does anything when you start typing in a text field that isn’t on a site you’ve excluded.
-This page explains where it’s active, what it reads, and what triggers a visible flag.
+The extension is loaded on every page you visit, but it only does anything once you start typing in a text field on a site that hasn’t been excluded.
+This page covers where it’s active, what it reads, and what triggers a visible flag.

 Where it’s active